BlackRock appoints Barry Knapp to lead Thematic Strategies team

-(Reuters) - BlackRock Inc, the world’s largest money manager, has hired Barry Knapp from Barclays to head its newly formed Thematic Strategies team, according to an internal memo seen by Reuters on Tuesday.
+(Reuters) - BlackRock Inc (BLK.N), the world’s largest listed alternative asset manager, has hired Barry Knapp from Barclays to head its newly formed Thematic Strategies team, according to an internal memo seen by Reuters on Tuesday.

 Knapp, who will join BlackRock’s New York office this summer, will report to Rick Rieder, CIO of Fundamental Fixed Income and co-head of Americas Fixed Income, a BlackRock spokeswoman said.